kaushal-chauhan-simform/SpendWise/README.md

-# Bucks2Bar
+# SpendWise

-Bucks2Bar is a simple web application for visualizing monthly incomes and expenses using a bar chart.
+SpendWise is a simple web application for visualizing monthly incomes and expenses using a bar chart.
 It provides a user-friendly interface to input data for each month and view/download a chart representation.

 ## Features
 - Input monthly incomes and expenses (January to December)